FIWARE/tutorials.NGSI-LD/docs/extended-properties.md

 Similarly, even if all participants in a data space can agree for a common URI for the definition of the enumerations of all the different building types within `category`, internally within their own systems, they may be requied to display these enumerations with their own localised values.

 For example if the FMIS follows the URIs defined by openstreetmap.org.
-A building designated as A _"barn"_ would actually be be defined by the URI: `https://wiki.openstreetmap.org/wiki/Tag:building%3Dbarn`.
+A building designated as A _"barn"_ would actually be defined by the URI: `https://wiki.openstreetmap.org/wiki/Tag:building%3Dbarn`.
 A JSON-LD `@context` could be used to shorten this as required.

 If a user wanted the `category` defined as `"barn"` internally within their system, the following JSON-LD `@context` could be used: